AndrewOlayemi/AndrewOlayemi.github.io/README.md

 **SQL Code:**
 ![SQL.JPG](SQL.JPG)
 **SQL Skills Used:**

-Data Retrieval & Sources
+Data Retrieval & Sources (SELECT, FROM, Aliasing AS)

-SELECT (extracting data)

-FROM (specifying tables)

-Aliasing (AS) for readable outputs

-Filtering & Conditions
+Filtering & Conditions (WHERE, BETWEEN, IN, NOT IN, AND, IS NOT NULL)

-WHERE clause (row filtering)

-BETWEEN (range filtering)

-IN / NOT IN (list inclusion/exclusion)

-AND (multiple conditions)

-IS NOT NULL (null checks)

-String & Text Functions
+String & Text Functions (UPPER, LEFT, SUBSTRING, CHARINDEX, + for concatenation, LIKE)

-UPPER (convert to uppercase)

-LEFT (extract characters)

-SUBSTRING (substring extraction)

-CHARINDEX (find position in string)

-String concatenation (+)

-Pattern matching (LIKE)

-Aggregation & Grouping
+Aggregation & Grouping (COUNT, GROUP BY)

-COUNT (row aggregation)

-GROUP BY (grouped calculations)

-Sorting & Limiting
+Sorting & Limiting (ORDER BY ASC/DESC, TOP)

-ORDER BY (ascending/descending)

-TOP (limit number of rows)

-Date & Time Functions
+Date & Time Functions (GETDATE)

-GETDATE (current system date/time)

-Table Operations
+Table Operations (SELECT INTO)

-SELECT INTO (create new table with data/structure)

 **Project Description:**